ros2/design/articles/101_build_tool.md

 The tool needs to be able to build ROS 1 workspaces which can already be built using `catkin_make_isolated` / `catkin_tools`.
 It is up to the implementation to decide if it only supports the standard CMake workflow or also the *custom devel space concept* of `catkin`.

+In ROS 2 the concept of the *devel space* has intentionally been removed.
+In the future it might be feasible to provide the concept of *symlinked installs* in ROS 1 to provide a similar benefit without the downsides.

 #### Build ROS 2 workspaces

 The tool needs to be able to build ROS 2 workspaces which can already be built using `ament_tools`.